Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Fuzzy logic-based failure handling mechanism

 \section{Fuzzy logic-based failure handling mechanism}

-To handle predicted and unpredicted failure we employed the fuzzy logic-based solution.
+To handle predicted and unpredicted failure we employ the fuzzy logic-based solution.
 Classical logic usually has a bivalent proposition, which may be true or false in principle.
 On the other hand, fuzzy logic can represent actual membership of both true and false for a function.
 Some propositions might be true and false to a certain degree, rather than being true or false only.
 For example, for a Fog device, mobility, response time and power availability might cause the failure of a device.
 However, the chances of failure completely depend on the membership of each parameter (for example, mobility, response time and power availability).
-To represent the exact degree of membership of each parameter, a fuzzy logic-based approach was undertaken.
-If the unpredicted failure for a Fog device were high then the Fog device would be flagged as unreliable.
-To handle failure for unreliable Fog devices, replication was used to ensure the robustness of the scheduling algorithm.
+To represent the exact degree of membership of each parameter, a fuzzy logic-based approach is undertaken.
+If the unpredicted failure for a Fog device is high then the Fog device will be flagged as unreliable.
+To handle failure for unreliable Fog devices, replication is used to ensure the robustness of the scheduling algorithm.

 A predicted failure handling mechanism basically acts before the resource failure takes place.
-However, due to decentralised management of the Fog devices, an application might have failed but this was beyond our prediction.
-Thus, an unpredicted failures handling mechanism allows seamless application processing.
+However, due to decentralised management of the Fog devices, application might fail and this is beyond our prediction.
+Hence, an unpredicted failures handling mechanism allows seamless application processing.
 Frequent unpredicted failures caused by a Fog device will trigger replication to ensure successful application execution.
-Therefore, to ensure a reliable application processing environment, all three approaches (predicted failure, unpredicted failure and replication) need to be considered.
-Figure \ref{figprob} shows what action will be taken after calculating the failure score.
+Thus, to ensure a reliable application processing environment, all three approaches (predicted failure, unpredicted failure and replication) need to be considered.
+Figure 1 shows what action will be taken after calculating the failure score.

-Over utilisation of resources always causes failure.
-Suleiman and Venugopal \cite{suleiman2013modeling} modelled elasticity rules for the cloud when the resource has been scaled, when utilisation is either 75\% or 80\%.
-This indicated that the chances of failure was high when the utilisation was more than 80\%.
-Hence, we assumed that 80\% to 100\% utilisation was unsafe and service migration needed to have been triggered.
-In another work Liu et al. \cite{liu2019service} mentioned that the chances of server crash were high when utilisation was more than 60\%.
-Therefore, they have chosen a workload threshold of 50\% to 70\%.
-Al-Haidari et al. \cite{al2013impact} revealed that the upper threshold for cloud resources utilisation should be 70\% to 90\%.
-Based on these studies \cite{suleiman2013modeling,liu2019service,al2013impact} we assumed that less than 50\% utilisation was safe and it was necessary to checkpoint in case of failure if the utilisation were 50\% to 80\%.
-A user could change these thresholds while they were being implemented in a real environment through the proposed algorithm.